partialpro.varpro.Rd

 .

-Names of the x-variables to be used.
+Names of the x-variables to use.

-Isolation forest method used for unlimited virtual
+Isolation forest method used for Unlimited Virtual Twins (UVT).
+Options are "unsupv"

-"rnd" (pure random splitting) and "auto" (auto-encoder, a type of
+(pure random splitting), and "auto"

-multivariate forest).
+(autoencoder).
 See isopro

 for details.